 Aethelu nodded again, more energetically this time.
-He took the cooked marshmallow off the stick, handed it to Dervish, licked his fingers, and speared another.
+He took the browned, melting marshmallow off the stick, handed it to Dervish, licked his fingers, and speared another.
 Dervish tilted his head back and made a slurping sound as he ate the golden sweet.
-When he was done, Dervish smacked his lips.
+He smacked his lips.

 Dervish continued.
 “Sometimes I set humans’ watches ahead or behind by a full hour.
 You should see how they react when they think they’re an hour late for something.
 The funniest is when they believe they’ve got plenty of time, but end up at their appointment an hour behind schedule,” Dervish added.